MushroomFleet/Speak-2-me/README.md

      Configure your Ollama settings by providing the URL, selecting an AI model, and setting up the system prompt.
 This will generate an AI response based on your transcription.

    - **Response to Speech Tab:**
      Adjust the text-to-speech settings (speed and voice) to synthesize the audio output from the AI response.
+The voice menu now includes new options for Indian and Spanish voices.

 ## Notes
 - The app defaults to the **Whisper Tiny** model for faster performance.